RESOStandards/transport/proposals/rcp-035-single-feeds.md

 The goal of this proposal is to provide a mechanism so that each Data Consumer only needs a single set of credentials for a given MLS, while giving enough information for the Data Consumer to respect all data licensing requirements.

-This will be done by the creation of the `FeedType` field of type Open Mutli Enum String on all data resources and the `Fields` metadata resource.
+This will be done by the creation of the `FeedTypes` field of type Open Mutli Enum String on all data resources and the `Fields` metadata resource.
 The purpose of this field will be to communicate which feed a given record or field is part of.

 <br /><br />

 # Section 2: Specification

-The proposal is to add a field `FeedType` of type Open Mutli Enum String to all data resources and the `Fields` metadata resource.
+The proposal is to add a field `FeedTypes` of type Open Mutli Enum String to all data resources and the `Fields` metadata resource.
 The initial list of potential values would be `IDX`, `VOW`, `BBO`, and `PDAP`.
 These values are labels and have no guarantee of matching industry-wide understandings of these terms.
-The only requirement is that they are meaningful to the Data Consumer and they are able to discern which data license agreement a given `FeedType` value is referencing, so they can correctly meet the restrictions of the data license agreement.
+The only requirement is that they are meaningful to the Data Consumer and they are able to discern which data license agreement a given `FeedTypes` value is referencing, so they can correctly meet the restrictions of the data license agreement.

 Example response for a data resource: